-Technorati Tags: or and or and or and or and or
+Technorati Tags: Psychological Science or behavior and influences or vintage vinyl and corporate control or LPs and memory or music and Psychology or music industry

 Teens embrace vintage vinyl, resist corporate control of music industry, Take those old records off the shelf, Apr 20/06, by Jenny Hall